 While IP has noted that logos should not be used as evidence since they use ad-hoc font styles (as noted during the conference call with IP in October 2018), the large number of well-known logos across language communities together with the independent evidence from font renderings constitutes sufficient evidence for Latin GP to be considered as valid evidence in favor of a variant relationship.

-D.1.3 Letter Z vs. Letter Ezh
+D.1.3 Latin Small Letter Z vs. Latin Small Letter Ezh

 Code Points Considered: